sfraint/wireless-n64-controller/README.md

 *Note: this project requires soldering and some basic understanding of electriconics and circuits.
 I also assume you already have soldering equipment and some ~30 gauge wire to wire up components.*

-The following is a high-level list of steps to build your own wireless controller:
+### Steps

 1. Purchase the base parts.
 See the [BOM for more details and links](https://github.com/sfraint/wireless-n64-controller/blob/main/BOM.md).
-  1. Base N64 controller you plan to modify.
+   * Base N64 controller you plan to modify.
 I'm not sure how standardized N64 controller internals are, so it is probably a good idea to confirm the measurements of your controller match up with the spacing of the PCB mounting/securing holes.
-  2. ESP32 microcontroller
+   * ESP32 microcontroller
-  3. 5V regulator
+   * 5V regulator
-  4. AAA terminals
+   * AAA terminals
-  5. LiPo battery
+   * LiPo battery
-  6. LiPo battery charging board
+   * LiPo battery charging board

 2. Print the PCB.